The Water Boatman’s Willy

-On average it serenades at 78.9 db which is the equivalent to a passing freight train.
+On average it serenades at 78.9db which is equivalent to a passing freight train.
 When you consider his member is thinner than a human hair, its relative sound per body size easily gives the Water Boatman something to boast about – don’t you think?

 The male tries to seduce prospective partners with this racket.
 They often do so in large choruses to attract the silent females.
 The females lay single eggs after mating that remain attached to the plants or rocks before they hatch into nymphs.
-The nymph, gets its wings when it moults for the final time.
-It comes to the surface to fill its air bags, and then, (if male) he joins choir.
+The nymph gets its wings when it molts for the final time.
+It comes to the surface to fill its airbags, and then, (if male) he joins the choir.